Improved DIQKD protocols with finite-size analysis: Introduction

-Finally, we remark that several results from this work can also be used for DI randomness expansion (DIRE)~\cite{arx_colbeckthesis,PAM+10,BRC20,LLR+19}.
-Specifically, the algorithm we use for computing the asymptotic DIQKD keyrates can also be used to obtain tighter bounds on the asymptotic keyrates for DIRE, after which a finite-size analysis could be performed using the EAT~\cite{BRC20,LLR+19}.
+Finally, we remark that several results from this work can also be used for DI randomness expansion (DIRE)~\cite{arx_colbeckthesis,PAM+10,BRC20,LLR+21}.
+Specifically, the algorithm we use for computing the asymptotic DIQKD keyrates can also be used to obtain tighter bounds on the asymptotic keyrates for DIRE, after which a finite-size analysis could be performed using the EAT~\cite{BRC20,LLR+21}.
 Moreover, the ``key recovery'' process in the modified protocol (Protocol~\ref{prot:preshared}) can be applied in the context of DIRE, hence allowing one to improve the keyrates by using the random-key-measurement approach of~\cite{SGP+21}.
+(This idea was also independently proposed in a separate work~\cite{arx_BRC21} at a similar time.)
 We discuss this in detail in Sec.~\ref{sec:preshared}.